martosaur/posthog-elixir/MIGRATION.md

 ## v0 -> v1

-When we stabilized our library, we decided to pull some breaking changes, here are they and how you can migrate:
+When we stabilized our library, we decided to pull some breaking changes.

 ### Minimum Elixir version bumped to v1.14